ayezza/topsis_profiles_selection/README.md

 - Handles edge cases when distance to best is zero
 - No normalization required
 - Higher values indicate better match
-- Ranking results are the same as the standard formula
+- Ranking results are the same as in the case of the standard formula

 ## Examples